Shared reading is a time when students and teachers experience a real sense of community.

 Students feel like readers, as they “read” and enjoy big books and poems on large chart paper.
 The teacher points to the words as the children “read” in unison.
 This allows children to experience the joy of feeling like readers even on the first day of school.
 To make the experience even more worthwhile, look for “skills in context”!

-We talk about where these letters occur in each word and say the words slowly to notice where we hear the sounds.
-This allows students to see the reason we are learning the sounds of the letters.
+During shared reading, we talk about where these letters occur in each word and say the words slowly to notice where we hear the sounds.
+This allows students to see the reason we are learning the sounds of the letters… to learn to read!
+Phonics is the key to reading success!

 As the year progresses, we find blends, digraphs, rhyming words, sight words, compound words, contractions, etc. You can differentiate by doing that from day one and direct your questioning for more complex items to the students you know are capable of responding.
-Here is a reference sheet that contains a list of things you might ask students to locate.
+Here is a FREE reference sheet that contains a list of things you might ask students to locate during shared reading.

 Students can also be asked to find the letters, phonetic elements, or words in individual copies of the poems, using a highlighter.